martinmoene/optional-lite/README.md

 In a nutshell
 ---------------
 **optional lite** is a single-file header-only library to represent optional (nullable) objects and pass them by value.
-The library is a variant of [std::optional](http://en.cppreference.com/w/cpp/utility/optional) [1,2] for use with C++98 and later.
-In turn, std::optional is inspired on [Boost.Optional](http://www.boost.org/doc/libs/1_49_0/libs/optional/doc/html/index.html) [5].
+The library aims to provide a [C++17-like optional](http://en.cppreference.com/w/cpp/utility/optional) for use with C++98 and later.

-**Features and properties of optional lite** are ease of installation (single header), default and explicit construction of an empty optional, construction and assignment from a value that is convertible to the underlying type, copy-construction and copy-assignment from another optional of the same type, testing for the presence of a value, operators for unchecked access to the value (pointer or reference), value() and value_or() for checked access to the value, relational operators, swap() and make_optional() to create an optional of the proper type.
+**Features and properties of optional lite** are ease of installation (single header), default and explicit construction of an empty optional, construction and assignment from a value that is convertible to the underlying type, construction and assignment from another optional of the same type, emplacement, testing for the presence of a value, operators for unchecked access to the value (pointer or reference), value() and value_or() for checked access to the value, relational operators, swap() and make_optional() to create an optional of the proper type and a specialization of std::hash.

+Operation that require move-semantics are only available with C++11 and later.

-**Not provided** are reference-type optionals, and C++11 capabilities such as move semantics and in-place construction. *optional lite* doesn't handle overloaded *address of* operators.
+**Not provided** are reference-type optionals. *optional lite* doesn't handle overloaded *address of* operators.

 For more examples, see [this answer on StackOverflow](http://stackoverflow.com/a/16861022) [6] and the [quick start guide](http://www.boost.org/doc/libs/1_57_0/libs/optional/doc/html/boost_optional/quick_start.html) [7] of Boost.Optional (note that its interface differs from *optional lite*).